 The Household Recycling Centre (the tip)

-Instructions to residents when visiting the tip
+Instructions for visiting the tip

 Sorting your rubbish and where to put it

 To make your visit quicker, please separate the different types of rubbish or recycling before you get to the tip.

 Remember that most items can be recycled rather than putting them in the general waste container.